 Step #4: Let the Adhesive Cure

-The wait for the glue to cure is often what I least look forward to.
+The wait for the glue to cure is often what I least look forward to!
 However, you must allow the glue to cure for as long as recommended by the manufacturer on the packaging.
-In general, super glues dry in minutes, whereas epoxies and jewelry adhesives take hours to cure.
+In general, super glue dries in minutes, whereas epoxies and jewelry adhesives take hours to cure.

 How to Pick the Right Adhesive for Gluing Rocks Together